-I am integratively trained as a psychotherapist, with many years experience as both a counsellor and a therapist, and deeply interested in Constellations Family systemic approach too.
+I am integratively trained as a psychotherapist, with many years experience as both a counsellor short-term and a psychotherapist long-term, and deeply interested in Constellations Family systemic approach too.

 I hope to create dialogue with you as a client, so that we can talk easily but deeply about any issue that you bring.
-Many people need to talk about anxiety or depression, and I am used to helping people come to terms with bereavement or loss through relationship breakdown.
-Even with loving committed relationships, we may struggle with how we communicate, especially when we are changing life-stage, or in transition to a new lifestyle.
+I know that in the pandemic many people need to talk about loneliness and isolation, and possible worry about the security of their jobs.
+Many others need to talk about anxiety or depression, and I am used to helping people come to terms with bereavement or loss through relationship breakdown.
+Even with loving committed relationships, we may struggle with how we communicate, especially when the world is in turmoil as it is now.
+Often it is issues within our present family, or originating in our family of origin, that are troubling us or holding us back.
 I am happy to talk about how you feel you communicate, or fail to communicate, and how to manage your anger if you feel that you resort to anger too easily, or any other relationship issues.
+Feelings of sadness and loneliness are things we all need to talk about

 Training, qualifications & experience